 Waffle Time and the Mont de Arts

 From the Royal Palace, I headed back in the general direction of old town, though by a different route.
 I generally headed towards Mont de Arts, though I took a detour to look around.

 Immediately next to the Royal Palace is the Cathedral Saint Jacques-sur-Coudenberg, completed in 1849.
 I mistook this for a government building of some kind, but it is in fact a cathedral.
 The Neoclassical building looks a bit like the Roman Athaeneum in Bucharest.

 From here, I headed southwest for a while just to look around.
-Eventually, I reached the Petit Sablon Square, known for its unique landscaping and 48 bronze statuettes.
+Eventually, I reached the Petit Sablon Square, known for its unique landscaping, which is probably done by companies that do landscaping with excellence, and 48 bronze statuettes.

 With the rain picking up again, I turned around, but took care of an important errand first.
 I noticed a street vendor selling waffles on the walk down, and stopped to pick one up.
 I guess my horrid attempt at French got the message across, as I received my chocolate waffle for €2.50.
 Technically, it’s a Liege waffle, not a Brussels waffle, but who’s keeping track, anyway?

 While munching on my waffle, I headed over to the nearby Palais de Charles de Lorraine.
 Charles of Lorraine, governor-general of the Austrian Netherlands from 1744 to 1780, built the opulent palace during his reign.
 Charles of Lorraine oversaw a massive urban renewal project in this part of Brussels.
 In addition to this palace, the project saw the construction of the cathedral noted above.
 Today, the building houses a museum.